The Trump Organization

 By 2019, the Trump Organization was being scrutinized by New York investigators for possible financial fraud.
 In July 2021, New York prosecutors charged the organization with 10 counts in an alleged 15-year tax avoidance scheme.
 In November, The Washington Post reported that between 2011 and 2015 the organization presented several properties as being worth far more to potential lenders than to tax officials.

 In August 2022, the organization's chief financial officer, Allen Weisselberg, pleaded guilty to committing more than a dozen felonies, including criminal tax fraud and grand larceny.

 In September 2022, New York Attorney General Letitia James announced a civil lawsuit against the organization.
-A separate criminal trial brought by the Manhattan district attorney began in October;

-on December 6, the organization was convicted on 17 criminal charges.
+A separate criminal case by the Manhattan district attorney was brought to trial in October; on December 6, the organization was convicted on 17 criminal charges.

+In September 2023, the judge presiding over the civil suit ruled that Trump, his adult sons and the organization repeatedly committed fraud and ordered their New York business certificates canceled and their business entities sent into receivership for dissolution in what has been described by observers as a "corporate death penalty".
+Trump and the organization were ordered to pay nearly $355 million before interest in February 2024, with further restrictions placed on the Trump Organization's business certificates, and on both Trump and his adult sons' ability to do business in New York.

+On March 25, 2024, the required payment was lowered to $175 million with a 10-day deadline.
+Trump posted the bond on April 1, 2024, thus ensuring that his assets and properties could not be seized until at least the time his appeals finished.